callumbirks/attokv/README.md

 `get` should be O(1) unless the KV map capacity is not very large, which would cause hash collisions (and thus, more string comparisons).

 For now, we only handle 1 client at a time, until I implement polling or something along those lines.

+## OS compatibility

+AttoKV only supports Linux, for now, as I am only using Unix syscalls.
+It might work on MacOS, I haven't tested it.